phpf/Event/README.md

 ### Retrieving Completed Events

 The event container stores completed events and their returned arrays for later use.
-The event object can be retrieved using the `event()` method, and the results can be retrieved using the `results()` method:
+The event object can be retrieved using the `event()` method, and the results can be retrieved using the `result()` method:
 ```php
 $results = $events->trigger('myevent');